s2t2/tweet-collection-py/README.md

 APP_ENV="production" STORAGE_ENV="remote" python -m app.storage_service
 ```

+> NOTE: yes, seed the production database from your local machine, and not on production iteself, because there will be no topics CSV file on the production server (use your own)

 > NOTE: the test database will be seeded with mock values the first time tests are run

 ## Usage